 The

-was painted Blue and was car # 9.
+At this time the car was painted Blue and was car #9.

-It had a Miller-Schofield head on a Model "B" Block.
-Osbourne
+It had a Miller-Schofield Head for a Model "A"

-ran the car for the first time with Syd Pershouse of Pluckemin
+Block.
+Osborne ran the car for the first time with Syd

 was badly burned about the arms and legs and the car had

-finished runner-up to Johnny Matera for the Garden State
+runner up to Johnny Matera for the Garden State Auto Racing

-In 1935 the car again saw a new owner, Joe Barzda.
-Joe
+1935 the car again had a new owner, Joe Barzda.
+Joe assigned

-assigned the car #32, and painted it Orange and Blue.
+the car #32, and painted it Orange and Blue.
+This time,

-This time, drivers consisted of Johnny Matera, Walt Adler,
+drivers consisted of Johnny Matera, Walt Ader and again

 June